 In Galaxy Quest, the cast of the fictional TV shows alien hosts prepare what they think to be the favourite food of the characters they play.
 One who played a human gets a steak.
-The one who played a Rubber Forehead Alien got a rather different meal.
-But how do we know what that steak was from?
+The one who played a Rubber Forehead Alien gets a rather different meal.

 It gets better.
 He doesn't know their language yet, so to express his opinion about the taste of the creature, he acts sort of like a chicken.
 The boys who herd the beasts of burden, including Skaara, respond by doing his chicken act when they finally recognize the man that Col. O'Neil is trying to describe by gestures and imitation.